Museum Accreditation Scheme

 Overview

 The Accreditation Scheme sets nationally agreed standards for museums in the UK.
-There are currently just under 1,800 museums participating in the scheme, demonstrating their commitment to managing collections effectively for the enjoyment and benefit of users.
+There are currently over 1.700 museums participating in the scheme, demonstrating their commitment to managing collections effectively for the enjoyment and benefit of users.

 Next steps…